 On Wednesday, March 9th, I hosted a workshop and discussion with the New Jersey Municipal Management Association entitled “How to use the internet to...

-Join former mayor, municipal manager, professor, and consultant Alex Torpey for the latest episode of Rethinking, filmed in the Custer Gallatin National Forest, Montana. ...
+Join former mayor, municipal manager, professor, and consultant Alex Torpey for another episode of Rethinking.
+This is a special episode.
+What follows is a...